 There were three areas in which the Church could begin to turn things around: in taking pre-evangelisation seriously (relationship building, Christian witness and dialogue); in the recovery of discipleship as the fundamental basis of parish life and mission; and in setting a parish vision for motivating growth and change.

 Using St Paul as a guide, Mr Ang said that pre-evangelisation preceded catechesis (teaching) and began with first desiring the good of the other. (“Without that desire, not much is possible.”)

-It meant responding to questions people were asking rather than providing uninvited answers and finding common ground in shared convictions.
+It meant responding to questions people were actually asking, rather than providing uninvited answers, and finding common ground in shared convictions.

 Returning to discipleship as the Church’s primary reason for being meant resituating the sacraments in their proper context, as indispensible aids in an ongoing relationship with God and His people, the Church.